 Technical roles in insurance

 It’s worth remembering that the sector has a huge range of jobs, many of which you can find in every sector – HR, marketing, sales and so on.
-However, there are some essential technical roles particular to insurance, more of which below:
+There are some essential technical roles particular to insurance, more of which below: